Animesh-Varma/Aetherion/README.md

 ## 👤 Creator

-This bot, Raphael, was conceptualized and developed by Animesh Varma.
+This bot was conceptualized and developed by Animesh Varma.